fidelity/seq2pat/docsrc/installation.rst

 	The installation consists of two main steps:

-	1. Install from the provided wheel package
+	1. Build the backend
-	2. Build from the source code
+	2. Install the library

 .. _requirements: